 The Onn Bluetooth Item Tracker from Walmart costs $15 and uses Apple's Find My network.
-It looks like a half-price AirTag on paper.
-In reality, both units I tested failed.
-One drained from 100% to under 50% battery in two weeks.
-The other was dead on arrival.
-The speaker chirped once instead of ringing continuously, and UWB precision finding never activated.
+It looks like a half-price AirTag on paper, but it has a weak reliability reputation, with owner-reported issues including rapid battery drain, dead-on-arrival units, short speaker chirps, and UWB precision finding that fails to activate.
 Spend the extra $14 on an AirTag 2 instead.

-I wanted this tracker to work.
 A $15 Find My tracker with UWB and a built-in keychain hole sounds like the AirTag deal of the year.
-I bought two from Walmart to give it a fair shot.
+That promise is exactly what makes the Onn so tempting at first glance.

-- UWB precision finding (the feature that guides you within inches) failed to activate in every attempt across two units.
+- UWB precision finding (the feature that guides you within inches) is reported to be unreliable and can fail to activate.

 On paper, the Onn Bluetooth Item Tracker checks every box: